judithsanchez/scoutly/src/components/Navbar.md

 - **Active State**: Highlights the current page in the navigation menu for better user orientation.
 - **Theme Integration**: Supports both light and dark themes through CSS variables and the ThemeToggle component.
 - **Mobile Menu Animation**: Includes smooth slide-in animation for the mobile menu with `max-height` transition.
+- **Profile Access**: Uses an icon-only approach for profile access to reduce navbar clutter.

 ## Props